-Prices for base models are higher than some other options
+Prices for base models are higher than other options

 Delivery transport is not included in the sales price of the home

 Founded in 2015, Minimaliste is a Quebec-based tiny home builder that specializes in beautifully crafted, sustainable tiny houses on wheels.
-The company offers 14 base models ranging in cost from about $66,000 to $126,000, but clients can help Minimaliste’s team design a totally custom tiny house that fits their unique needs, style preferences, and budget.
+The company offers 14 base models ranging in cost from about $90,000 to $160,000 CAD, but clients can help Minimaliste’s team design a totally custom tiny house that fits their unique needs, style preferences, and budget.

 Depending on the model and floor plan, Minimaliste’s tiny house interiors can accommodate between two and eight guests with options for one to three bedrooms.
 Interior finishes range from transitional to farmhouse, ultra-modern, and beyond, and future tiny house owners can choose from luxury features like a full-sized bathtub, heated floors, and ample storage.
 Minimaliste makes it even easier to imagine these extensive options by featuring a ton of high-quality images on its website and social media.